Walk 2573 - printer friendly version

 Postcode SK17 8QP (approx. location only)

-This easy walk visits the three dales south of the charming village of Litton.
+This easy Peak District walk in the Derbyshire dales visits three dales south of the charming village of Litton.
 There is always something of interest in these limestone dales, Trout in the rivers, Orchids in July and climbers on the crags throughout the year.
 In general paths are very clear but a little care is required to pick up the correct road from the village.

 From Litton Village (Grid ref.
 SK165751), leave on the minor road in a south westerly direction passing Dale House to the road junction (Grid ref.
 155748).
 Turn left and continue down hill, passing the sewage works on the right to reach a car park and picnic area, which is at the head of Tideswell Dale.
 Take the path to the right of the toilet block to follow the river down to a lane.
 Turn left to follow the River Wye downstream through Miller's Dale.